mluthfit/letter-pdf/README.md

-# RESTful API with Express and MySQL
+# Create PDF Letter from Template
 This repository is the coding test from Intership Campuspedia.

 ## Getting Started